kevinolega/callcentertrainingtips/_posts/2019-08-13-tome-power.md

 When you read the Tome of Power you get an increase the power of all your magic attacks.

-One reason we enjoy fantasy games because of the exagerated properties is we secretly desire some of the abilities in real life.
+One reason we enjoy fantasy games because we secretly desire some of the exagerated properties and abilities in real life.

 I'm sure it will be difficult to get to a point where you'll have actual magic attacks.